 • Duration between 1 day and 60 days (not intended to be used by resident hams or contest stations)

-• Must be requested before the activation occurs (not during, and never after the activation has finished).
+• Must be requested before the activation occurs (not during or after the activation has finished).

-Please do not ask for expedition mode after you return home as this conflicts with the purpose of the expedition services in Club Log and all such requests will be declined.
+Please do not ask for expedition mode if the activity is already underway or is already over.
+This conflicts with the purpose of the expedition services and super league features of Club Log, and all such requests will be declined.

-Please email Michael G7VJR in advance of your trip if you would like to use expedition mode (simply email support@clublog.org).
-If your callsign will require an exception, please could you also include the dates of your activity to help us maintain an accurate mapping for your callsign.
+If your callsign will require an exception, please could you email the helpdesk to give us the dates of your activity and help us maintain an accurate mapping for your callsign.
 All callsigns must be as licensed, and as used on the air.

 Exceptions and "special callsigns"